The Arthur McGovern, S.J., Catholic Studies Program

 - Christian Perspectives on the Human Person and on Human Development

 - Church History as It Informs Today's Church and Society

 - The Meaning and Importance of Vatican Council II

-- put into practice a professional skill with a dimension that includes a Catholic vision, involving spirituality and a concern for social justice
+- Put into practice a professional skill with a dimension that includes a Catholic vision, involving spirituality and a concern for social justice; and

 For a listing of courses that can fulfill the elective requirements, please see the catalog entry for the Catholic Studies Program.

 In an effort to engage the wider university and the wider community of the Detroit area in conversation about a Catholic perspective on contemporary issues in the Church and in society, the Catholic Studies program sponsors a lecture series.
-The series started in the Winter Term, 2008.
 Click on the link for access to a video and audio presentation of the lectures.